dotnet/msbuild/documentation/High-level-overview.md

 ## Scheduler
 The scheduler is the part of the MSBuild engine responsible for scheduling work to different nodes, as well as maintaining and managing the result of already executed projects.
 When a build starts, the scheduler assigns the entry point project to a working node (generally the in-proc node).
 The project's execution starts and proceeds until the whole operation ends or is blocked.
 A node is considered blocked, when the project that it is currently building depends on another project that has not yet finished executing.
 Once a node is not proceeding with the current project, the scheduler then asseses if it has more work to be given to that node and assigns it.

 On a project's operation end and returned result, it sends that information to the scheduler.
-The scheduler maintains results of all of the build's executed targets, so when a project or target depends on another to proceed execution, the scheduler can just retrieve that information from the Project Result Cache.
-Since the scheduler and project are generally in different processes, this communication happens within the engine using built-in loggers.
+The scheduler maintains results of all of the build's executed requests, so when a project or target depends on another to proceed execution, the scheduler can just retrieve that information from the Project Result Cache.

 If the node's operation is blocked by a dependency, it asks the scheduler for the results of the dependency's execution.
 If the dependency has been executed, the result is retrieved from the Project Result Cache.
-If the process has not been executed, the scheduler suspends the current execution, making the target / project a pending request.
-When a request is pending, the scheduler adds to the list of requests to execute, and assigns the dependency to be executed to either the current node or another one that is free.
+If the process has not been executed, the scheduler suspends the current project, making the target / project a pending request.
+When a request is pending, the scheduler adds to the list of requests to execute, and will eventually assign the dependency to be executed to either the current node or another one that is free.

 ### Incremental build
 Incremental builds are extremely useful for local development, as it speeds consecutive builds on local machines.
-For this, the output from each project build is saved in memory, which becomes one big cache for MSBuild.
+For this, the output from build targets is persisted to disk, which becomes one big cache for MSBuild.

 ## Parallelism
 Parallelism for MSBuild is implemented at project level.
 Each project is assigned to different working nodes, which will execute the tasks at the same time, with the Scheduler organizing sequence and work division.
 Within project targets run sequentially, however they can have parallelism implemented independently from projects.